-Particulars March 31, 2022 March 31, 2021 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 2.06 4.51 b) Interest paid by the Company in terms of Section 16 of the Micro Small and Medium Enterprises Development Act, 2006, along wi amount of the payment made to the supplier beyond the appointed th the c) Interest due and payable for the period of delay in making payme (which have been paid but beyond the appointed day during the but without adding interest specified under the Micro, Small and Enterprises Act, 2006 period) - d) Interest accrued and remaining unpaid at the end of each accounting year - - e) Interest remaining due and payable even in the succeeding years such date when the interest dues as above are actually paid to the enterprises, for the purpose of disallowance of a deductible expert ne small
+(/ Amount in Lakhs) Particulars March 31, 2023 March 31, 2022 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 61.88 2.06 b) Interest paid by the Company in terms of Section 16 of the Micro, - - Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day Ι. C) Interest due and payable for the period of delay in making payment - - (which have been paid but beyond the appointed day during the period) but without adding interest specified under the Micro, Small and Mediu m Enterprises Act, 2006 d) Interest accrued and remaining unpaid at the end of 00.53 - each accounting year e) Interest remaining due and payable even in the succeeding years, until - such date when the interest dues as above are actually paid to the small all enterprises, for the purpose of disallowance of a deductible expenditure е

-^{} Interest due on the outstanding amount will be considered on actual basis i.e. payment basis.
+Interest due on the outstanding amount will be considered on actual basis i.e. payment basis.